sentinel-official/docs/docs/node-setup/revenues.md

 - the node configuration
 - the node connectivity

-Doing this the subscription plan will always make sure to add new nodes and remove bad ones (those with problems that need to be fixed)
+By implementing this process, the Subscription Plan ensures a continuous assessment, allowing for the addition of new nodes and the removal of problematic ones that require corrective measures.

-As of now there will be access to an online spreadsheet which will represent nodes that did not qualify and nodes that did qualify for the health check.
-In the upcoming `node dashboard` there is an indicator on the page for each node to show whether the node has passed the health check or not.
-There will be an alert system setup to assist a node operator in receiving notifications if their node has failed a health check.
+Currently, there is an accessible [online spreadsheet](https://docs.google.com/spreadsheets/d/1rJgW_xjmvtEWjn6eMpkrlXtdpxy-TRPRpxRAHCVE_vs/edit?pli=1#gid=0) delineating nodes that passed the health check and those that did not meet the criteria.
+In the upcoming `Node Dashboard`, each node will feature an indicator on the page, clearly indicating whether it has successfully passed the health check or not.
+Furthermore, an alert system will be implemented to promptly notify node operators in the event that their node fails a health check, providing them with timely and actionable information.